 The Residency enhances patient care by developing the knowledge and skills that are needed to achieve competency in the provision of pharmacy leadership and clinical management.
 Graduates of the program shall be able to develop, implement, monitor, and maintain operational and clinical pharmacy services, and shall be able to successfully apply the principles of strategic planning, personnel development, needs based communication, fiscal management, regulatory compliance, program development, evidence-based outcome assessment, and pharmacoeconomics.

-Pharmacists interested in applying for this residency program are required to complete their application through PhORCAS and include the below attachments:
+Pharmacists interested in applying for this residency program are required to complete their application through PhORCAS and include the below attachments: • Submit a personal letter of intent • Submit (3) PhORCAS References • Submit a copy of their curriculum vitae • Submit an official copy of their pharmacy transcript (s)

-About William S. Middleton Memorial Veterans Hospital (Madison VA)
+About William S. Middleton Memorial Veterans Hospital

 The Madison VA has offered residencies in Ambulatory/Primary Care since 1983 and has trained over 220 residents to date.
 We currently have 17 residents spread over 6 programs.
 We offer a PGY-1 Pharmacy Practice residency with a focus on Ambulatory Care Pharmacy Practice as well as a PGY-1 General Pharmacy Practice residency.
 They are designed to train graduates to be excellent clinical practitioners and meets all requirements as set forth by ASHP for first year residency programs.
 Additionally, we offer PGY-2 programs in Ambulatory Care, Psychiatric Pharmacy, Pain/Palliative Care.
 Finally, we offer a combined PGY-1/2 Health-System Pharmacy Administration and Leadership Residency.
 The PGY-2 Ambulatory Care Specialty Residency is designed to develop leadership skills in addition to further honing of clinical practice skills.
 Our PGY-1/2 Health-System Pharmacy Administration and Leadership Residency is designed to provide highly motivated and exceptionally qualified pharmacists with a myriad of experiences in clinical practice and leadership.
 The PGY-2 in Psychiatric Pharmacy gives residents an opportunity to experience a variety of mental health rotations in both the inpatient and ou...tpatient settings.
 The PGY-2 in Pain Management and Palliative Care residency provides the opportunity to become an expert in chronic pain and palliative care pharmacy, with an emphasis on mental health learning experiences.
 Residents wishing to continue with a second year at our institution and those with PGY-1 Residency training from other sites are eligible to be considered for the PGY-2 Residency programs at our site.
 In addition to pharmacy practice training, pharmacy residents at the William S. Middleton Memorial Veterans Hospital receive Clinical Instructor appointments with the University of Wisconsin School of Pharmacy and have the opportunity to develop teaching skills by participating in the School of Pharmacy Pharmacotherapy Laboratory.
 They also have the option to participate in a teaching certificate program offered by the School of Pharmacy.
 These experiences give residents opportunities to find careers in clinical practice, pharmacy administration, or academia.